karstenw/nodebox-pyobjc/README.md

 ![](art/nodeboxlogo_big.png?raw=true)

-This is a personal fork of NodeBox1.
+This is a personal fork of NodeBox 1.

 Download the compiled app from my dropbox: [http://goo.gl/vkuBeV](http://goo.gl/vkuBeV).